Sunday, November 26, 2023

 Happy

-HCM Productions - Producer Hector C. Molina
+HCM Productions (c.1973) - Producer Hector C. Molina

-Hemisphere Pictures - Eddie Romero
+Hemisphere Pictures [Philippines]

-Hollywood Far-East Productions - President/General Manager Ramon Valenzuela
+Hollywood Far-East Productions (1950s - c.1966) - President/General Manager Ramon Valenzuela

-Horizon Films - Producer Fely P. Castaneda, Executive Producers Irineo Barcebal Jr, Patricia Jo, Rolando V. Tan
+Horizon Films - Producer Fely P. Castaneda, Executive Producers Irineo Barcebal Jr, Patricia Jo, Rolando V. Tan.

-HPC Films - Producer Hipolito Postigo Cruz.
+- Producer Hipolito Postigo Cruz.
 The company was established by the Postigo family to make a biopic of their late daughter, The Life Story Of Julie Vega (1986), featuring several members of the family as themselves, then produced one more film, Mga Anghel Ng Diyos (1986), also starring their son Steve Postigo.

 HPS Productions – Producer Hermogenes P. Santiago [cousin of Cirio H. Santiago]

-Ian
+Ian Film Productions

 IBC?